MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/WVD-govern.md

 The initial governance foundation focuses on the following aspects of governance:

 - Basic hybrid network and connectivity.
-- Azure Role-based access control (RBAC) for identity and access control.
+- Azure role-based access control (RBAC) for identity and access control.
 - Naming and tagging standards for consistent identification of resources.
 - Organization of resources using resource groups, subscriptions, and management groups.
 - Azure Policy and Azure Blueprints to enforce governance policies.